geoffroy-noel-ddh/auto-rescale/README.md

 * to revert the changes and reset all scaling to 1, use the following command: python rescale.py reset

+* It is recommended to set up a keyboard shortcut to run the script, e.g. SUPER+s.
+* If the script doesn't get things right the first time, a second execution can often solvve the issue.

 # Requirements
 * Ubuntu (tested with 16.10)
 * xrandr (sudo apt install xrandr)